Gunnstein/lahc/README.md

 ## Usage

 The package provides a base class for subclassing to a specific problem.
+The examples is a good place to start to get into the use of the package.

+## Acknowledgements

+The package is heavily influenced by the [simanneal](https://github.com/perrygeo/simanneal) project, which implements the Simulated Annealing metaheuristic.

 ## Support